analogsoul13/Dns-Menu-Frontend/README.md

 ## Food Menu Project Frontend

-# This repository contains the backend for the Food Menu Project
+# This repository contains the frontend for the Food Menu Project

 ## Getting Started
 - Prerequisites